tvdboom/ATOM/docs_sources/user_guide.md

  classes within a dataset.
 For example, in a credit card fraud detection dataset, most of the transactions are non-fraud and a very few cases are fraud.
 This leaves us with a very unbalanced ratio of fraud vs non-fraud cases.
-The [Balancer](API/data_cleaning/balancer.md) class can oversample the minority category or undersample the majority category.
+The [Balancer](API/data_cleaning/balancer.md) class can oversample the minority class or undersample the majority class.
 It can be accessed from `atom` through the [balance](../API/ATOM/atomclassifier/#balance) method.